 What is erectile dysfunction (ED)?

 Erectile dysfunction (ED) occurs when a consistent inability to get or maintain an erection prevents you from having satisfying sex.
-A man with ED either loses his erection before intercourse, gets only a partial erection, or gets no erection at all.
+A man with ED either loses his erection before or during intercourse, gets only a partial erection, or gets no erection at all.
 ED is sometimes called impotence, but the preferred term is ED.

 How common is ED?